-"DoD was better able to prepare for and respond to a series of natural hazards threatening the United States homeland as a result of the timely and accurate data and analysis provided by our Defense Critical Infrastructure Program Crisis Support Team," said John Lysher, NSWC Dahlgren Asymmetric Defense Systems Department dead.
+"DoD was better able to prepare for and respond to a series of natural hazards threatening the United States homeland as a result of the timely and accurate data and analysis provided by our Defense Critical Infrastructure Program Crisis Support Team," said John Lysher, NSWC Dahlgren Asymmetric Defense Systems Department Head.

 In addition to DoD resources, the team analyzed commercial infrastructure that included electric power, telecommunications, water supplies, transportation, oil and natural gas.